awandahl/duckdb_openalex/README.md

 Playing around with DuckDB and OpenAlex.
 Much easier than I thought!
 Big thanks to https://github.com/chrisgebert/open_alex_snapshot

+Running this with Ubuntu 22.04.1 on a Dell Optiplex 9020 (2013), Intel Gen4 i3 and 24 Gb RAM

 https://docs.openalex.org/download-all-data/download-to-your-machine
 About 300Gb which takes approximately three hours to download.